 21 Sep Switch your Brewery From co2 to n2?

-No matter the shape or size of the brewery; a large brewery, microbrewery or a craft brewery, Airia Compressed Air Solutions offer solutions for every single size, because compressed air is used in nearly every step of any brewery’s production process.
-From fermentation and aeration to bottling and carbonating, we can tailor products specifically to the brewery’s needs depending on their energy, size and noise requirements.
-With six standard packages, a nitrogen generator is available to cover around 80% of all breweries – from those producing a few thousand barrels a year to several hundred thousand barrels a year.
+Whatever shape or size of the brewery; a large brewery, microbrewery or a craft brewery.
+Airia Compressed Air Solutions offer solutions for every single size.
+Compressed air is used in nearly every step of any brewery’s production process.
+From fermentation and aeration to bottling and carbonating.
+Airia can tailor products specifically to the brewery’s needs.
+All depending on their energy, size and noise requirements.
+With six standard packages, a nitrogen generator is available to cover around 80% of all breweries.
+From those producing a few thousand barrels a year to several hundred thousand barrels a year.
 A brewery can also oversize its nitrogen generator to accommodate for growth while simultaneously maintaining efficiency.
-There is even the option to add a second generator if the brewery’s business expands substantially!
+There’s even the option to add a second generator if the brewery’s business expands substantially.

 Book a free Site Survey and find out how much money nitrogen generators could save you.